BreadPitch/THE-RTSS-Overlay/README.md

 Download & install RTSS from https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download/

 Download <i>THE-RTSS-Overlay</i> <a href="https://github.com/BreadPitch/THE-RTSS-Overlay/releases">latest release Source code.zip</a> from this site.
 With v1.3, installation now is much easier.
-Simply make sure RTSS is closed, and copy the content of the .zip file to the RTSS installation folder, for most users this will be <i>C:\Program Files (x86)\RivaTuner Statistics Server</i>.
+Simply <b>make sure RTSS is closed</b>, and copy the content of the .zip file to the RTSS installation folder, for most users this will be <i>C:\Program Files (x86)\RivaTuner Statistics Server</i>.
 <ul>
   <li>With this, all settings as per installation instructions are pre-enabled</li>
   <li><b>Lato-Regular.tff in the Fonts folder must still be installed manually</b> by doubleclick --> install</li>